web3bio/ensnode/README.md

+# ens-multichain indexer

+> powered by ponder

 ### goals

 - ease of deployment for indiviudals to run their own infra
+- faster, more efficient, easier to use and deploy implementation
-- initially, a 1:1 port of the subgraph, to engender confidence in mapping logic
+- 1:1 representation of results as compared to subgraph
   - subgraph api compatibility (not 100%)
     - matching the ~10 well-defined graphql queries
     - via ensjs, ens-app-v3, and viem (iff it uses subgraph)
+- multichain by default, multichain support (mainnet, base, linea)

 ### todo

-- [x] implement old registry migration logic
-- [x] confirm registry & 'empty' domain logic by checking during backfill
+- [ ] better understand reverse resolution & how that pertains to L2 primary names and impacts the future schema, etc
-- [ ] implement old registry resolver logic
+- [ ] CI/CD with indexing?
+  - more recent endlbock for gut checks
 - [ ] integrate rainbow tables for label healing
   - load the tabel dump into pglite & query synchronously to match existing behavior
   - https://github.com/graphprotocol/ens-rainbow